marcelovicentegc/o11y/README.md

-# promethest 🧪
+# o11y 🧪

-promethest is an experiment with monitoring tools with the sole aim to learn.
+o11y is an experiment with monitoring tools with the sole aim to learn.

 ## Requirements